 Grab a pen and paper.
 Or a smartphone.
 Or a rock and chisel.
 Think of this checklist as a tool to get everything done.
-Start marking down all the things that that need to happen for you to complete your project.
-When you are done writing everything down, cross "Make a checklist" off your checklist.
+Start marking down all the things that need to happen for you to complete your project.
+When you’re done writing everything down, cross "Make a checklist" off your checklist!

 Take it one checklist item at time.
 Go through it methodically.
 Check off the items as you complete them.
 When you reach the end, give it one last look to make sure you didn't miss anything.
 Then put the list down and step away.

-Raise your hands in triumph and celebrate what you have accomplished.
+Raise your hands in triumph and celebrate what you’ve accomplished.
 Reward yourself for getting organized and completing everything on your checklist.
-Now you get to make a checklist of how to celebrate.
+Now, make a celebration checklist because you’re done!

 Why We Love National Checklist Day

-Do you have a truck load of things to do and don’t know where to start?
-Start by making a checklist.
+Do you have a truckload of things to do and you don’t know where to start?
+First things first with a checklist.
 This will help you organize your thoughts and your tasks.

 Putting all your tasks down in your checklist will help you see what you need to get done in its entirety.
-Additionally, if you forget, you have a visual reminder of what you need to do.
+In case you forget anything, you have a visual reminder.
+Consider color-coding your list.